 What are smart cards?

-Smart cards are tamper-resistant portable storage devices that can enhance the security of tasks such as authenticating clients, signing code, securing e-mail, and signing in with a Windows domain account.
+Smart cards are tamper-resistant, portable storage devices that can enhance the security of tasks, such as client authentication, code signing, securing e-mail, and logging on with a Windows domain account.

 Smart cards provide: